Academic Publications |

 "Reviving De-Extinction: A Response to Four Anti-De-Extinction Arguments"

-- South African Society for Environmental Philosophy (SASEP), 2nd Annual Conference, South Africa.
+- South African Society for Environmental Philosophy (SASEP), 2nd Annual Conference, NWU-Potchefstroom, South Africa.
 August 25-27, 2025

 - Second International Congress of Philosophy (ICofP), University of Cartagena, Colombia.
 November 17-21, 2025